A space for AA agnostics, atheists and freethinkers worldwide.

-Contributors to the website are all members of Alcoholics Anonymous, unless otherwise indicated.
+Contributors to the AA Agnostica website are all members of Alcoholics Anonymous, unless otherwise indicated.
 The views they express are neither their groups’ nor those of AA, but solely their own.

 There is an increasing number of groups within AA that are not religious in their thinking or practice.
-These groups don’t recite prayers at the beginning or ending of their meetings nor do they suggest that a belief in God is required to get sober or to maintain sobriety.
-If the readings at their meetings include AA’s suggested program of recovery, then a secular or humanist version of the 12 Steps is shared.
+These groups don’t recite prayers at the beginning or end of their meetings, nor do they suggest that a belief in God is required to get sober or to maintain sobriety.
+If the readings at their meetings include AA’s suggested program of recovery, then a secular version of the 12 Steps will often be shared.

 If you asked members of AA who belong to these non-religious groups about their vision of the fellowship, they would probably describe it this way:

 ALCOHOLICS ANONYMOUS is a fellowship of people who share their experience, strength and hope with each other that they may solve their common problem and help others recover from alcoholism.
 The only requirement for AA membership is a desire to stop drinking.
 There are no dues or fees for membership: we are self-supporting through our own contributions.
 AA is not allied with any sect, denomination, politics, organization or institution: neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

 AA Agnostica does not endorse or oppose any form of religion or atheism.
 Our only wish is to ensure suffering alcoholics that they can find sobriety in AA without having to accept anyone else’s beliefs or having to deny their own.